calebj/calebj-cogs/README.md

 * `embedwiz channel [channel] [embed_spec ...]` : posts the embed in the channel `channel` instead.
 * `embedwiz delete [embed_spec ...]` : deletes the command message (and prompt message, if used).
 * `embedwiz edit [channel] [message_id] [embed_spec ...]` : edits **any** existing embed.

+### How do I use punish?
+The punish cog automatically sets itself up in most cases.
+In case some role configurations need to be re-applied, the role needs to be recreated, etc., run `[p]punishset setup`.

+To "punish" a user, simply run `[p]punish <user> [duration] [optional reason ...]`, where `duration` can be `forever` or `infinite` to set no end time.
+If no duration of provided, the default of 30 minutes is used.
+If the user is already punished, their timer will be updated to match the provided duration, and the reason will be updated if a new one is given.

+`[duration]` can be any combination of numbers and units, e.g. 5m30s, or a long format such as "5 minutes and 30 seconds".
+Valid units are `s`, `m`, `h`, `d`, `w`.
+Intervals containing spaces must be in double quotes.
+The values `forever`, `infinite`, and `disable` are command-specific.

+To end a punishment before the time has run out, run `[p]punish end <user> [optinal end reason ...]`.
+The role can also be removed manually, but this isn't recommended because there currently isn't a way for the bot to know who removed the role.

+There is also a `[p]punish warn <user> [optional reason ...]` command, but all it does is format a boilerplate message.
+In the future, it might support custom responses or be used for tracking warnings/strikes.

+#### Modlog integration and updating punishment reasons
+By default, durations longer than 30 minutes will create modlog cases.
+Naturally, if the mod cog is not loaded or no modlog channel is set, no cases will be created.
+To view, adjust or disable this setting, use the `[p]punishset case-min [duration]`, where `duration` can be `disable`, or left blank to view the current setting.

+Updating the reason for punishment has its own command, since the `[p]reason` command only updates the modlog.
+That command is `[p]punish reason <user> [new reason ...]`, and it will automatically update any existing modlog case. __If the new reason is left blank, it will be cleared.__

+#### Custom permission overrides and timeout channel
+Channel overrides for the punish role be easily customized and applied to all channels in a server (except the timeout channel, as explained below).
+To copy the overrides from a channel, run `[p]punishset overrides [channel]`.
+The channel's type can be either text or voice; the overrides for each type are seperate.
+To display the current overrides, leave `channel` blank.

+Once set, overrides can be deployed to all channels with `[p]punishset setup`.
+To restore the default overrides, run `[p]punishset reset-overrides [channel_type]`, where channel_type is `voice`, `text`, or `both` (the default).

+Note: if the voice override does not deny speak or connect permissions to the punished role, the cog will not automatically enable server-wide voice mute to punished users.

+It is possible to designate a special channel which punished users are allowed to speak in (for example, to discuss their infractions in private with a moderator).
+When set using `[p]punishset channel [channel]`, the punished role is automatically granted explicit permissions to read and speak in that channel.
+To view the current channel, run `[p]punishset channel` without any arguments.
+Or, to revert this setting and restore the normal permission overrides, run `[p]punishset clear-channel`.

+#### Punished user list formatting
+Support for multi-line headers and cells was added in tabluate version 0.8.0.
+If the installed version is older than that, the formatting for `[p]punish list` will revert to a single-row layout, which can easily overflow and cause ugly formatting.
+To prevent this, simply update tabulate (a quick shortcut to do so is `[p]debug bot.pip_install('tabulate')`).

 ### How do I use recensor?
 The recensor cog uses Python's [`re.match()`](https://docs.python.org/3/library/re.html#re.match) to decide which messages to filter.
 An introduction to Python regex can be found [here](https://docs.python.org/3/howto/regex.html#regex-howto), and the full syntax is [here](https://docs.python.org/3/library/re.html#regular-expression-syntax).
 Unlike [`re.search()`](https://docs.python.org/3/library/re.html#re.search), the pattern matching is anchored to the beginning of the message text.
 If you want a pattern to match anywhere in the message, you must put `.*` at the beginning of the pattern.